shonfeder/dune.wiki-fork/Home.md

 ### Schedule :calendar:

-We have developer meetings weekly.
-To accommodate users in various time zones, we have 2 alternating time slots.
+We have developer meetings ever second week.

 See our [public calendar](https://calendar.google.com/calendar/embed?src=c_5cd698df6784e385b1cdcdc1dbca18c061faa96959a04781566d304dc9ec7319%40group.calendar.google.com) for the next scheduled meetings.
 This can be imported to your calendar.